VA Interest Rate Reduction Refinance Loan (IRRRL)

 IRRRL Mortgages Have Minimal Application Requirements

 While the financial benefits offered by an IRRRL mortgage may give sufficient cause to refinance, they don’t necessarily justify refinancing through this program specifically.
-Instead, the primary reason to refinance specifically through the VA IRRRL program is because the process is so simple.
+Instead, the primary reason to refinance specifically through the VA IRRRL program is that the process is so simple.

 IRRRL refinances have minimal application requirements, and they may be the easiest home mortgages to apply for.
 Compared to many other home mortgage applications, IRRRL refinances generally don’t require the following: